Careers

 The Iroquois Center for Human Development succeeds due to our team of dedicated professionals.
 Achieving our mission requires many individuals working collaboratively to provide the life-changing support our clients need.
 We value our employees and promote a positive work-life balance that respects your needs outside of the office.
 Additionally, we offer growth opportunities to help you achieve your professional goals.

-Full-time benefits packge includes:
+Full-time benefits package includes:

 -Participation in KPERS Retirement System